M-Anwar/PersonalWebsite/README.md

 (Stop the server with `Ctrl+C`.)

-To build the site for production and compress HTML files:
+To build the site for production

 ```bash
 npm run production